sk4161/Causal-Forcing/README.md

 <details>
 <summary> Stage 2: Causal ODE Initialization (Can skip by using our pretrained checkpoints.
 Click to expand.)</summary>

-🔥You can use `bf16` to accelerate generation, which can achieve nearly 2x speedup with almost no loss.
+🔥You can use `bf16` to accelerate generation.

 If you have skipped Stage 1, you need to download the pretrained models:
 ```bash